sevenGroupFrance/sulu-color-picker/README.md

 ## What is this bundle's goal?
 Importing a custom fonctionality into [sulu](https://github.com/sulu/sulu), in this example, a custom content type.
 This bundle will make a color picker with a few colors only.
-This is handy if you don't want to select a color via the normal color picker sulu has.&nbsp;
+This is handy if you don't want to select a color via the normal color picker sulu has.

 ![How the color picker looks in sulu's admin](img/cp-1.png)